+Entry requirements of a minimum of one grade 6 in GCSE Science and GCSE English Language and a grade 6 in GCSE Physical Education or Distinction for Sport BTEC.
 Standard entry requirements and the division of marks are clearly weighted in favour of the theoretical components of the course (70% theory/30% practical).
 Therefore, this course is most suitable to those with a strong theoretical background.
 Being good at a particular sport alone will not bring about success.
-Entry requirements consist of a minimum of one grade 6 in Science, a 6 in English Language and a 6 in GCSE Physical Education.

 Course Content & Assessment

 Component 1: Factors affecting participation in physical activity and sport.
 35% written paper.

 - Applied anatomy and physiology

 - Skill acquisition